Philippians 4:12

 Majority Standard Bible

 I know how to live humbly, and I know how to abound.
-I am accustomed to any and every situation—to being filled and being hungry, to having plenty and having need.
+In any and every situation I have learned the secret of being filled and being hungry, of having plenty and having need.

 NET Bible